lfe/lfe.github.io/content/_index.md

-In addition to all the heavy-duty power that LFE gets for free, by virtue of the Erlang VM, you can also create small, easy-to-write one-off `main` scripts, `lfescript`s, and even escripts -- either as a single file or with additional modules to help organize those larger scripts.
+In addition to all the heavy-duty power that LFE gets for free, by virtue of the Erlang VM, you can also create small, easy-to-write one-off `main` scripts, `lfescript`s, and even escripts -- either as a single file or with additional modules to help organise those larger scripts.
 <br/>
 <br/>
 '''